sivewritescode/odin-rock-paper-scissors/README.md

 This is a project about the game: Rock, Paper, Scissors.
-The game will be played entirely in the console.